 - Leaky bucket: A leaky bucket is similar to a token bucket, but the rate is limited by the amount that can drip or leak out of the bucket.
 This technique recognizes that the system has some degree of finite capacity to hold a request until the service can act on it; any extra simply spills over the edge and is discarded.
 This notion of buffer capacity (but not necessarily the use of leaky buckets) also applies to components adjacent to your service, such as load balancers and disk I/O buffers.

 - Fixed window: Fixed-window limits—such as 3,000 requests per hour or 10 requests per day—are easy to state, but they are subject to spikes at the edges of the window, as available quota resets.
 Consider, for example, a limit of 3,000 requests per hour, which still allows for a spike of all 3,000 requests to be made in the first minute of the hour, which might overwhelm the service.

 - Sliding window: Sliding windows have the benefits of a fixed window, but the rolling window of time smooths out bursts.
 Systems such as Redis facilitate this technique with expiring keys.

 When you have many independently running instances of a service (such as Cloud Functions) in a distributed system, and the service needs to be limited as a whole, you need to use a fast, logically-global (global to all running functions, not necessarily geographically global) key-value store like Redis to synchronize the various limit counters.

-Rate-limiting features in GCP
+Rate-limiting features in Google Cloud